archellix/luanda/README.md

 # Roadmap

 * <del> Create a minimal dubbuger in C, that can load and attach an inferior and run it to completion
-* Build the infrastructure for the dubbuger project including
+* <del> Build the infrastructure for the dubbuger project including
   * <del> Build scripts
   * <del> Test framework
   * <del> Continuous integration